NotKingSnow/hotds2w3/README.md

 q "**In Season 6, Episode 8, what does Cersei choose?**" a "Violence"

-q "**Who said it?: All of have to believe that we're decent, don't we?
-How do you tell yourself that you're decent, after everything that you've done?**" a "Edmure Tully", "Edmure"
+q "**Who said it?: 'All of us have to believe that we're decent, don't we?
+How do you tell yourself that you're decent, after everything that you've done?'**" a "Edmure Tully", "Edmure"

 q "**Finish the quote!: 'A girl is Arya Stark of Winterfell, and ...'
 (3 words)**"